The noncommutative geometry of elliptic difference equations: Moduli spaces

 \begin{proof} Since $M$ is pure $1$-dimensional, there is some twist of $M$ that has no global sections; the claim is invariant under twisting, so we may assume $h^0(M(-s))=0$.
 Since $\chi(M(ns))>0$ for $n\gg 0$, there is some smallest $n_1$ such that $M(n_1s)$ has a global section, and again we may assume $n_1=0$.
 Now, let $N$ be the image of the natural map $\sO_X\otimes_k\Hom(\sO_X,M)\to M$.
 If $N$ has Chern class $d_1f$, then we have $\chi(N)\ge B(d_1f)$.
 An easy induction shows that $B(df)=d$ for all $d$, and thus $\chi(N)\ge d_1$.
 Since $h^0(N(-s))=0$, we also have $\chi(N(-s))\le 0$, and this implies $\chi(N)=d_1$.
 It follows that $N$ is a direct sum of quotients $\sO_X/\sO_X(-d'f)$, and is thus the pullback of a $0$-dimensional sheaf on $\P^1$.
 Taking a filtration of that $0$-dimensional sheaf with degree $1$ subquotients gives a filtration of $N$ in which each subquotient is the pullback of a point.

 In particular, $N$ is acyclic, and thus $M/N$ has no global sections, so is pure $1$-dimensional.
-By induction, $M/N$ has a filtration as desired, and $h^0(M/N)=0$ implies that the Euler characteristic of the bottom subsheaf is nonnegative, and thus strictly less than the subquotients of the filtration of $N$.
+By induction, $M/N$ has a filtration as desired, and $h^0(M/N)=0$ implies that the Euler characteristic of the bottom subsheaf is nonpositive, and thus strictly less than the Euler characteristics of the subquotients of the filtration of $N$.
 Gluing the two filtrations gives the desired result. \end{proof}

 We can also control acyclicity of twists.

 \begin{lem} If $M$ is a globally generated coherent sheaf, then for any nef divisor class $D$ with $D\cdot C_m>0$ and $c_1(M)-D-C_m$ ineffective, $M(D)$ is acyclic. \end{lem}